emqx/emqx/apps/emqx_conf/etc/emqx_conf.md

 HOCON, or Human-Optimized Config Object Notation is a format for human-readable data, and a superset of JSON.

+## Layered

+EMQ X configuration consists of 3 layers.
+From bottom up:

+1. Immutable base: `emqx.conf` + `EMQX_` prfixed environment variables.<br>
+   Changes in this layer require a full node restart to take effect.
+1. Cluster override: The path of which is configured by `cluster_override_conf_file`.<br>
+   Overrides made from management APIs (or dashboard) for all nodes in the cluster.
+1. Local override: The path of which is configured by `local_override_conf_file`.<br>
+   Special overrides applied to local node.

+For detailed override rules, see [Config overlay rules](#config-overlay-rules).

 ## Syntax

 In config file the values can be notated as JSON like ojbects, such as